PostHog/posthog.com/contents/tutorials/build-your-own-posthog-app.md

 Even better, if there isn’t an app available that does what you need then you can build your own!
 There are several ways to create an app, including [creating a dedicated GitHub repo](/docs/apps/build/tutorial#using-a-github-repository) — but in this tutorial we’ll explore how you can create your own app without ever leaving the PostHog platform.

-To follow along with this tutorial, you’ll need…
+To follow along with this tutorial, you’ll need...

-A PostHog instance
+- A PostHog instance
-Some knowledge of Javascript or Typescript
+- Some knowledge of Javascript or Typescript

-### Introducing PostHog’s app source editor
+## Introducing PostHog’s app source editor
 ![Launching the source editor](../images/tutorials/source-editor/app-editor-name-it.png)

 PostHog’s source editor is a built-in tool for writing your own apps directly into PostHog.
 Apps which you create using the source editor are not publicly available — they exist only for your instance and cannot be seen by other organizations.
 You can submit your apps for others to use (and we strongly encourage it!), but more on that later.